 Endocannabinoid Receptors and How They Work In Your Body to Heal You

 The endocannabinoid system was hard to understand, until now.
-Here’s how it works.
+Here’s how the endocannabinoid system and its myriad of receptors works.

 The endocannabinoid system refers to a signaling system of receptors on the surface of certain body cells.
 It includes ligands, or endocannabinoids, that fit into the receptors and activate them.
 Also included in this system are enzymes responsible for making or degrading the endocannabinoids.

-In the 1980s, research was conducted on the brain and the effect of cannabinoids found in the cannabis plant.
+In the 1980s, scientists began researching the brain and the effect of cannabinoids in the cannabis plant.
 This is when we learned that there are specific binding sites for cannabinoids.
-Then in the early 1990s, the two major cannabinoid receptors were identified and cloned.
-These are called CB1 and CB2 and both are G protein-coupled receptors.
+Then in the early 1990s, scientists identified and cloned two major cannabinoid receptors.
+These are CB1 and CB2 and are both are G protein receptors.

 Since their discovery, researchers have learned more about the endocannabinoid system and mechanisms for its involvement in various diseases.
 As a result, cannabis, or cannabinoids, have become the focus of developing new therapies, and the medical use of cannabis has become a target of public policy.

 The first type of cannabinoid receptor, CB1, is found primarily in the brain and on tissues associated with the central nervous system, like neurons in the spinal cord.
-However, it has also been found in peripheral organs like the pancreas, digestive tract, and liver.
+However, it has also appears in peripheral organs like the pancreas, digestive tract, and liver.

 In the brain, CB1 receptors are present in high densities in certain structures, like the substantia nigra, basal ganglia, cerebellum, and hippocampus.
 Other areas of the brain have much lower densities, like the brainstem, which is why cannabis can’t be lethal; it doesn’t affect respiratory centers in the brain.

-The CB1 receptor is activated by ligands made by the body, but also by the most famous of all the cannabinoids, delta-9-tetrahydrocannabinol (THC).
+Our body naturally produces ligands which activate the CB1 receptor.
+However, the most famous of all the cannabinoids, delta-9-tetrahydrocannabinol (THC) activates it.
 THC binds strongly to the CB1 receptor, which is likely the reason for its psychoactive effects.

 Cannabidiol (CBD) can bind to the CB1 receptor, but not very strongly; its affinity for the receptor is low.
-Another cannabinoid found in the cannabis plant, delta-9-tetrahydrocannabivarin (THCV) is also known to bind strongly to the CB1 receptor, although THCV blocks the binding site on the CB1 receptor, inhibiting its activation.
+Another cannabinoid found in the cannabis plant is delta-9-tetrahydrocannabivarin (THCV).
+This cannabinoid also binds strongly to the CB1 receptor.
+THCV, though, blocks the binding site on the CB1 receptor, inhibiting its activation.
 So, it’s medicinal actions are different than THC.

-In the brain, the CB1 receptor is often found in neural synapses.
+In the brain, the CB1 receptor often appears neural synapses.
 But, unlike the receptors associated with most neurotransmitters, the CB1 receptor is often found in the presynapse neuron.
-Endocannabinoids are made and released from the postsynaptic neuron.
-When the CB1 receptor is activated, it often prevents further release of neurotransmitters, so it seems that the endocannabinoid system functions as a negative feedback loop.
-For example, it can prevent the release of glutamate, which is thought to be how cannabis has a the neuroprotective effect.
+The postsynaptic neuron creates and releases cannabinoids.
+When the CB1 receptor activates, it often prevents further release of neurotransmitters.
+This means that the endocannabinoid system functions as a negative feedback loop.
+For example, it can prevent the release of glutamate.
+Thsi couls be how cannabis has a neuroprotective effect.

 CB2 Receptor is Part of Immune System